mssola/Portus/.github/ISSUE_TEMPLATE/custom.md

+---
+name: Custom issue template
+about: General issues, both bugs and features.
+title: ''
+labels: ''
+assignees: mssola
+---

 ### Description

-Check out the `CONTRIBUTING.md` file for some considerations before submitting a new issue.
+Check out the [contribution guidelines](../CONTRIBUTING.md) file for some considerations before submitting a new issue.

 ### Steps to reproduce